kamtoeddy/ivo/README.md

   usernameUpdatableFrom: new Date(), // dependent property -> will be ignored
   id: 75, // constant property -> will be ignored
   age: 34, // not on schema -> will be ignored
-  userame: 'kamtoeddy'
+  userame: 'johndoe'
 });

 if (error) return handleError(error);

 console.log(data);
 // {
-//   userame: 'kamtoeddy',
+//   userame: 'johndoe',
 //   usernameUpdatableFrom: Date, // value returned from resolver -> 30days from now
 //   updatedAt: new Date()
 // }